stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

    - `TollBooth`
    - `UploadImages`

-   > **Note**: The UploadImages project is used for uploading a handful of car photos for testing scalability of the serverless architecture.
+   > **Note**: The UploadImages project is used for uploading a handful of car photos for testing the scalability of the serverless architecture.

    ![The two projects listed above are highlighted in Solution Explorer.](media/visual-studio-solution-explorer-projects.png "Solution Explorer")

-7. To validate connectivity to your Azure subscription from Visual Studio, open **Cloud Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription.
+7. To validate connectivity to your Azure subscription from Visual Studio, open **Cloud Explorer** from the **View** menu and ensure that you can connect to your Azure subscription.

    ![In Cloud Explorer, the list of Azure subscriptions is shown.
 A single subscription is highlighted and expanded in the list.](media/vs-cloud-explorer.png 'Cloud Explorer')

    > **Note**: You may need to select the account icon and log in with your Azure account before seeing the resources below your subscription.

-TODO: Remove this next step?

 8. Return to the open File Explorer window and navigate back to the **src** subfolder.
 From there, open the **license plates** subfolder.
 It contains sample license plate photos used for testing out the solution.
-One of the photos is guaranteed to fail OCR processing, which is meant to show how the workload is designed to handle such failures.
-The **copyfrom** folder is used by the UploadImages project as a basis for the 1,000 photo upload option for testing scalability.
+One of the images is guaranteed to fail OCR processing, which is meant to show how the workload is designed to handle such failures.
+The UploadImages project uses the **copyfrom** folder as a basis for the 1,000 photo upload option for testing scalability.

 ### Task 3: Finish the ProcessImage function

-There are a few components within the starter project that must be completed, which are marked as `TODO` in the code.
+A few components within the starter project must be completed, which are marked as `TODO` in the code.
 The first set of `TODO` items we address are in the `ProcessImage` function.
-We will make updates to the `FindLicensePlateText` class that calls the Computer Vision service and the `SendToEventGrid` class, which is responsible for sending processing results to the Event Grid topic you created earlier.
+We will update the `FindLicensePlateText` class that calls the Computer Vision service and the `SendToEventGrid` class, which is responsible for sending processing results to the Event Grid topic you created earlier.

 > **Note:** Do **NOT** update the version of any NuGet package.
 This solution is built to function with the NuGet package versions currently defined within.
 Updating these packages to newer versions could cause unexpected results.

 > **Note:** Ensure the files are located under `C:\ServerlessMCW\`.
-If the files are located under a longer root path, such as  `C:\Users\workshop\Downloads\`, then you will encounter build issues in later steps: `The specified path, file name, or both are too long.
+If the files are located under a longer root path, such as  `C:\Users\workshop\Downloads\`, you will encounter build issues in later steps: `The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.`

 1. From the Visual Studio **View** menu, select **Task List**.

     ![The Visual Studio Menu displays, with View and Task List selected.](media/vs-task-list-link.png 'Visual Studio Menu')

-2. There you will see a list of `TODO` tasks, where each task represents one line of code that needs to be completed.
+2. There, you will see a list of `TODO` tasks, where each task represents one line of code that needs to be completed.

     ![A list of TODO tasks, including their description, project, file, and line number are displayed.](media/vs-task-list.png 'TODO tasks')

-3. In the Visual Studio Solution Explorer, expand the **TollBooth** project, and double-click `ProcessImage.cs` to open the file.
+3. In the Visual Studio Solution Explorer, expand the **TollBooth** project and double-click `ProcessImage.cs` to open the file.

-    > Notice the Run method is decorated with the FunctionName attribute, which sets the name of the Azure Function to "ProcessImage".
+    > Notice the Run method is decorated with the FunctionName attribute, which sets the name of the Azure Function to "ProcessImage."
 This is triggered by HTTP requests sent to it from the Event Grid service.
 You tell Event Grid that you want to get these notifications at your function's URL by creating an event subscription, which you will do in a later task, in which you subscribe to blob-created events.
 The function's trigger watches for new blobs being added to the images container of the data lake storage account that was created by the ARM template in the Before the hands-on lab guide.
 The data passed to the function from the Event Grid notification includes the URL of the blob.
-That URL is in turn passed to the input binding to obtain the uploaded image from data lake storage.
+That URL is, in turn, passed to the input binding to obtain the uploaded image from data lake storage.

     ![The ProcessImage.cs file is highlighted within the TollBooth project in the Visual Studio Solution Explorer.](media/visual-studio-solution-explorer-process-image.png "Solution Explorer")